The-EG/BlishHUD-CopyPasta/README.md

 ## Installation

-1. Download the module file, `Copy Pasta.bhm` from the assets [latest release](https://github.com/The-EG/BlishHUD-CopyPasta/releases/latest).
+1. Download the module file, `Copy Pasta.bhm` from the assets of the [latest release](https://github.com/The-EG/BlishHUD-CopyPasta/releases/latest).
 2. Place this file into BlishHUD's `modules` folder.
 You can find this by right clicking on the BlishHUD icon in your system tray and selecting `Open Settings Folder`.
 This is typically `My Documents\Guild Wars 2\addons\blishhud\modules`.
 3. Place any pasta jsons into the `copypasta` folder.
 This folder is in the same place as the `modules` folder above.
 If you haven't run BlishHUD since installing the module, you may need to create it.
 Or you can restart BlishHUD, find this module in the 'Manage Modules' section of BlishHUD settings, click the 'gear' icon next to the "Enable Module" button and select "Open 'copypasta' Directory".
   ![Copy Past Directory](extra/CopyPastaDir.png)